About Kaz McGlynn the Artist

-“Quality of life improves when there is a healthy, thriving arts community when people come together as they do at THE STUDIO@54 Gubb Rd.
-Ocean Grove.
+“Quality of life improves when there is a healthy, thriving arts community when people come together as they do at the arts’Kool Studio at 1/20 Everist Road, Ocean Grove.
 We have a group of beginners and advance adults and children coming together on a recurring basis to experience art in action, during classes or workshops and exhibitions.
 Through brainstorming conversations, they are exploring the entrepreneur within.
 It is this thinking that brings tourism and a strong sense of community to such Coastal towns .
 Says KAZ.

 Due to her background in Industrial Textile Design, screen printing, weaving, ceramics also teaching at Technical colleges and Deakin University; she is a product orientated artist.

 Kaz can see the potential of what an artwork could be made into which she inspires her students to explore.